AxonC/university-sdi-project/documentation/trekstar-documentation.md

 ![MaterialFactory UML Class Diagram](images/class-diagrams/material-factory.jpg)

 The advantages of this pattern is that new materials types can easily be added by adding a small conditional statement in this class.
 This provides a level of abstraction and means that this class has only a single responsibility - to construct materials - removing this logic from the consuming object.
 This helps with the issue of coupling as functional cohesion is achieved.
-Because of the abstraction, it wouldn't mean any changes would necesarily have to occur in the consuming class.
+Because of the abstraction, it wouldn't mean any changes would necessarily have to occur in the consuming class.

 ## Singleton